Eeems-Org/oxide/shared/sentry/src/README.md

 and arbitrary custom context to enrich error reports.
 Supports Sentry _20.6.0_ and later.

+### Note <!-- omit in toc -->

+Using the `sentry-native` SDK in a standalone use case is currently an experimental feature.
+The SDK’s primary function is to fuel our other SDKs, like [`sentry-java`](https://github.com/getsentry/sentry-java) or [`sentry-unreal`](https://github.com/getsentry/sentry-unreal).
+Support from our side is best effort and we do what we can to respond to issues in a timely fashion, but please understand if we won’t be able to address your issues or feature suggestions.

 ## Resources <!-- omit in toc -->

 - [SDK Documentation](https://docs.sentry.io/platforms/native/)